fgdcgov/sdi/docs/source/references/standardsfgdc.rst

 GEOSPATIAL METADATA STANDARDS AND GUIDELINES
 ===========

-Specifications for formatting and populating your metadata Geospatial Metadata Standards: ISO 191** metadata series and FGDC CSDGM Selecting A Geospatial Metadata Standard
+- Specifications for formatting and populating your metadata
+- Geospatial Metadata Standards: ISO 191** metadata series and FGDC CSDGM
+- Selecting A Geospatial Metadata Standard
-FGDC Technical Guidance: Data.gov and The GeoPlatform Metadata Recommendations Including Guidelines for National Geospatial Data Assets (NGDA) (pdf), updated December 6, 2022  – This document provides best practices only and is not intended as policy that agencies must comply with, or for audit purposes.
+- FGDC Technical Guidance: Data.gov and The GeoPlatform Metadata Recommendations Including -pGuidelines for National Geospatial Data Assets (NGDA) (pdf), updated December 6, 2022  – This document provides best practices only and is not intended as policy that agencies must comply with, or for audit purposes.

 LEARNING RESOURCES
 ==========